burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept Small = sizeof(T) <= sizeof(int);
 ```

 In this example, the concept Small is defined with a single *constraint expression*.
-A single *Constraint Expressions* is named [atomic constraint](https://en.cppreference.com/w/cpp/language/constraints).
+A single *Constraint Expression* is named [atomic constraint](https://en.cppreference.com/w/cpp/language/constraints).

 The [atomic constraints](https://en.cppreference.com/w/cpp/language/constraints) in the body of a concept definition can be combined with logical expressions connected with `&&` or `||` or `!`.
 Such constraint is formally called a *Disjunction Constraint* and *Conjunction Constraint*.